HaotingShen/banking-cli-app/README.md

 7. An admin should be able to recall transactions
 8. An admin should be able to freeze a user account

 # Is there anything that you implemented but doesn't currently work?

 NA.

-To use the `recoverAccount` option, you will need some form of 2FA installed on your phone or computer.
-Apps like [Google Authenticator](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2), [Authy](https://www.authy.com/) and [FreeOTP](https://freeotp.github.io/) are commonly used, but there are many, many more.
+Note: To use the `Enable 2FA Recovery` option, you will need some form of 2FA installed on your phone or computer.
+Apps like [Google Authenticator](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2), [Authy](https://www.authy.com/) and [FreeOTP](https://freeotp.github.io/) are commonly used, but there are many more.
 For example, you can simply use DuoMobile to scan the QR code.
+Once the account is added, you will be able to use the `Reset Password` option on the login page to reset your password without logging in.

 # What commands are needed to compile and run your code from the command line?
 ```